XackiGiFF/ControlPlayer/README.md

 ## Usage
 ### Commands
-/icu control <player> [player]
+/control <player> [player]
-/icu controlnearest
+/control controlnearest
-/icu stop [player]
+/control stop [player]
-/icu forcechat <player> <message>
+/control forcechat <player> <message>
-/icu reload
+/control reload
-/icu simple
+/control simple

 ### Permissions
 You may add each permission node individually, or use the parent nodes as shown below.

-- icu.use - Allows access to the "/icu" command
+- control.use - Allows access to the "/icu" command
-- icu.control.* - Grants access to every control command
+- control.* - Grants access to every control command
-  - icu.use - (see above)
+  - control.use - (see above)
-  - icu.control - Can use "/icu control <player>"
+  - control - Can use "/icu control <player>"
-  - icu.control.other - Can use "/icu control <player> [player]"
+  - control.other - Can use "/icu control <player> [player]"
-  - icu.control.nearest - Can use "/icu controlnearest"
+  - control.nearest - Can use "/icu controlnearest"
-  - icu.forcechat - Can use "/icu forcechat <player> <message>
+  - control.forcechat - Can use "/icu forcechat <player> <message>
-  - icu.readchat - Can read the target's chatbox activity
+  - control.readchat - Can read the target's chatbox activity
-  - icu.simple - Enables Simple Mode
+  - control.simple - Enables Simple Mode
-- icu.admin - Allows players to control without being controlled
+- control.admin - Allows players to control without being controlled
-  - icu.exempt - Exempt ("immune") from being controlled
+  - control.exempt - Exempt ("immune") from being controlled
-  - icu.control.* - See above
+  - control.* - See above
-  - icu.reload - Can reload the plugin's configuration
+  - control.reload - Can reload the plugin's configuration
-  - icu.nocooldown - Disables the cooldown for this player
+  - control.nocooldown - Disables the cooldown for this player
-  - icu.notimelimit - Disables a maximum control time for this player
+  - control.notimelimit - Disables a maximum control time for this player

 _Simple Mode removes time limits, cooldowns, helmet effectiveness, and sound effects from your troll.
 Additionally, the controller will teleport back to their original location when the troll is over._